As a result of learning the basics of modelling, it became feasible to start creating things in Unreal Engine 4.

 The visual style is heavily inspired from Mirror’s Edge, very saturated pallets with most detail in the normalmap, specular, and now roughness; The color itself is bright, and tone is derived from other materials (such as dark tile or marble).
 Color bleeds and gives the lighting “weight” in the world.

-I’ve always liked the aesthetic, it’s so simple to do, yet produces such complex and vivid spaces, not quite real, but not quite fake.
+I’ve always liked the aesthetic, it’s so simple to do, yet produces such complex and vivid and surreal spaces.

 Some work on a low-poly light fixture: